Satya-Yadav-Learning/Docker-Zero-To-Hero/TaskAndResolution.md

 ubuntu_latest → source container.

-demo:nautilus → new image name:tag created from it.
+demo:natural → new image name:tag created from it.

 3. Verify the Newly Created Image
 ```